Taylor Square fka Calhoun

 Calhoun Square was named after the South Carolina statesman John C. Calhoun, who was our seventh Vice President, and served under both John Quincy Adams and Andrew Jackson.
 He was fiercely pro-slavery and was one of the leading proponents of Southern secession: views which apparently won him respect in Savannah, who named their newest square after him, one year after his death in 1850.

-Calhoun Square Savannah
+Calhoun Square Haunted House

 Calhoun Square is the only square in Savannah with all its original buildings still intact, and is thus one of its most picturesque.
 The most important standing structure is the Massie School, which opened in 1865 as Georgia’s first public school.
 Today, it’s the home of the Massie Heritage Center, dedicated to the city’s history.